weblicht/curb/src/components/APIWrapper/README.md

      import { lexUnitsQueries } from './actions';
      import { makeSimpleApiReducer } from '../APIWrapper';

-     const lexUnitsActionTypes = lexUnitsQueries.actionTypes;
+     const queryActionTypes = lexUnitsQueries.actionTypes;
-     export const lexUnits = makeSimpleApiReducer(lexUnitsActionTypes, ["bySynsetId"], "synsetId");
+     export const lexUnits = makeSimpleApiReducer(queryActionTypes, "synsetId");
      ```

-     If you need to write the reducer yourself, keep in mind that this
+     If you write the reducer yourself, keep in mind that this reducer
-     reducer should handle at least three different actions:
+     should handle at least three different actions: PREFIX_REQUESTED,
-     PREFIX_REQUESTED, PREFIX_RETURNED, and PREFIX_ERROR, where PREFIX
+     PREFIX_RETURNED, and PREFIX_ERROR, where PREFIX is the prefix you
-     is the prefix you passed to makeQueryActions.
-Also keep in mind
+     passed to makeQueryActions.
+Also keep in mind that the request
-     that the request parameters sent to the backend are available as
+     parameters sent to the backend are available as the `params`
-     the `params` property on any of the actions defined by
+     property on any of the actions defined by `makeQueryActions`, and
-     `makeQueryActions`, and that the response data will be available on
+     that the response data will be available on the `data` property
-     the `data` property of a (successful) response.
+     of a (successful) response.

   1. Install the reducer as a sub-reducer of the `fullAPIReducer` in the
      top-level [reducers.js](../../reducers.js):